guanyinstevens/ee282/hw3.md

     262 pre_miRNA
     115 rRNA
      32 snRNA
+This sorts the features from most to least common, with exons beings the most common feature and snRNA being the least common.
 ## Total number of genes on the X chromosome (Individually)
 `bioawk -c gff '{if ( $1 == "X" && $3 == "gene" ) print $0}' dmel-all-r6.48.gtf.gz | sort | uniq -c | wc -l > X.genes.txt`
 `less X.genes.txt`